NanuMadalina/c-compiler/README.md

   Character constants -Example: ‘a’, ‘A’, ‘z’
   String constants -Example: “GeeksforGeeks”

-Strings: Strings are nothing but an array of characters ended with a null character (‘\0’).This null character indicates the end of the string.
+<b> Strings:</b>  Strings are nothing but an array of characters ended with a null character (‘\0’).This null character indicates the end of the string.
 Strings are always enclosed in double quotes.
-Whereas, a character is enclosed in single quotes in C and C++.Declarations for String: char string[20] = {‘g’, ’e’, ‘e’, ‘k’, ‘s’, ‘f’, ‘o’, ‘r’, ‘g’, ’e’, ‘e’, ‘k’, ‘s’, ‘\0’};
+Whereas, a character is enclosed in single quotes in C and C++.Declarations for String:
+char string[20] = {‘g’, ’e’, ‘e’, ‘k’, ‘s’, ‘f’, ‘o’, ‘r’, ‘g’, ’e’, ‘e’, ‘k’, ‘s’, ‘\0’};
 char string[20] = “geeksforgeeks”;
 char string [] = “geeksforgeeks”;